mtlynch/zestful-frontend2/README.md

 ## Overview

-This is an example of a Vue + Nuxt configuration that generates a static site.
+This is an implementation of the Zestful Frontend in Vue + Nuxt.
+It generates the demo page for Zestful.

-## Live Demo
+## Live Site

 The live version of this project is at: